-- The Early Learning Center follows the Warren County Public School calendar, found here, with the exception of start and end dates.
+- The Early Learning Center follows the current Warren County Public School (WCPS) calendar with the exception of start and end dates.

-- When the Warren County schools are closed due to inclement weather, illness, holiday or any other reason, ELC is also closed.
+- When WCPS is closed due to inclement weather, illness, holiday or any other reason, ELC is also closed.

-- If the county schools dismiss prior to 2 o’clock, we dismiss early as well.
-You may check ELC’s Facebook page, tune into our local television station WBKO or log onto their web site for the Polar Report when you are in question.
-Also you should receive a remind text from your child’s teacher.
+- If WCPS close prior to 1 o’clock, we will dismiss early as well.
+Please check ELC’s Facebook page, tune into WBKO or visit www.wbko.com/weather/closings for the Polar Report when you are in question.
+You should also receive a Remind text from your child’s teacher.

-- We reserve the right to make modifications to this schedule when needed to accommodate our church activities, relating to days missed due to inclement weather, or to enhance the weekday programming.
+- We reserve the right to make modifications to this schedule when needed to accommodate church activities, relating to days missed due to inclement weather or to enhance the weekday programming.

-- ELC’s last day of classes may or may not coincide with the Warren County School Calendar.
-It will be determined by April 1st.
+- ELC’s last day of classes are subject to change and may or may not coincide with WCPS calendar.